 PAN and Oversubscription Criteria

-The published admission number is 30 places into Reception for September 2016 rising to 60 in each year of entry into Reception from September 2017.
-The school will admit upto 30 pupils for September 2016 and when full the school will have 420 pupils on roll.
+The published admission number is 60 places into Reception for September 2018.
+The school will admit up to this number each year to the Reception year and when full the school will have 420 pupils on roll.

 In accordance with the law, children with statements of Special Educational Need (or with an Education Health and Care Plan) will be admitted to the school where the Local Authority has specifically named Deer Park School as the most appropriate placement.

 Where there are fewer applicants than places available all applicants will be admitted.
 In the event of there being greater demand than there are place available to the school and after the admission of children with a statement of Special Educational Needs or Education Health and Care Plan that names the academy, places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2014:

 1 Looked After Children and Previously Looked After Children.
 This category includes children in the care of the Local Authority as defined in the Children Act 1989 or children who have previously been looked after and immediately after being looked after became subject to adoption, child arrangements order or a special guardianship order.
 Applications made under this criterion must be accompanied by details of circumstance and professionally supported evidence.

 2 Children with a sibling at the school at the time of admission.